adv-21/NYC_Transit_Delays_And_Demographics/README.md

 ● Project Management: Project Brief and Project Overview

 ● Data: Contains two subfolders, Original Data and Prepared Data.
-Original Data contains original data as provided by Instacart and Preparted Data contains the cleaned data after it was prepared for analysis.
+Original Data contains original data as provided by the sources and Prepared Data contains the wrangled data after it was prepared for analysis.
 The actual data files not uploaded to GitHub due to file size constraints.

 ● Scripts: The Jupyter notebooks containing the code executed for analysis.